Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 * To compute gradients of a loss function with respect to its variables (e.g. weights and biases), need to set `requires_grad` property of those tensors.
 Gradients will not be available for other graph nodes.
     * Either set `requires_grad` **when creating tensor**,
     * or later with `x.requires_grad_(True)` method.
+* Usually, such tensors are our model's parameters, such as the weights and biases of feed-forward networks, and convolution filters.
 *  Can only perform gradient calculations using `backward()` **once on a given graph** by default, for performance reasons.
 If we need to do several backward calls on the same graph, we need to pass `retain_graph=True` to the `backward()` call.
 *  **Zero gradients between training iterations** to prevent accumulation from multiple backward passes, see below.
 *  Need to call `optimizer.step()` to **actually update the weights**.
 See [optimisers](#optimizers) and [optimisation process](#optimisation-process).